cane

 Cuts off communications.

-Likewise, the trajectory and the way in which a dog approaches another animal or a person can make us understand something more about his intentions.
+Likewise, the trajectory and way in which a dog approaches another animal or a person can give us a better idea of its intentions.

 For example, approaching head-on and directly can indicate competition or threat.
-A dog that, instead of going straight towards another dog, makes a turn, wants to avoid conflicts.
-A dog that walks next to another is a dog open to collaboration and in the same way it is open to collaboration with the owner when he walks sideways.
-When a dog approaches a dog or a person hastily and with an irregular rhythm it could be a symptom of nervousness or threat, while on the contrary if it approaches in a calm manner it indicates respect and relaxation.
+A dog that instead of going straight towards another dog, makes a curve, wants to avoid conflict.
+A dog that walks next to another is a dog open to collaboration and in the same way it is with the owner when it walks sideways.
+When a dog approaches a dog or a person quickly and at an irregular pace it could be a symptom of nervousness or threat, while on the contrary if it were to approach in a calm manner it indicates respect and relaxation.

 What do the tail movements mean?

-Tail movement is another useful element to observe when you want to understand your dog's mood.
-Even the tail, in fact, is used to communicate one's emotional state to others, the movements are never random but have a very specific meaning.
-Although there are different shapes and sizes, the different tail movements usually have the same meaning in all breeds.
+Tail movement is another useful element to observe when you want to understand the mood of the dog.
+In fact, the tail is also used to communicate to others one's emotional state, the movements are never random but have a very precise meaning.
+Although there are different shapes and sizes, usually the different tail movements have the same meaning in all breeds.

 Here are some examples that may be useful to better understand your puppy's intentions:

-• The lively and wagging tail, with its wavy and fluid movement, is the easiest to recognize; in fact, it is usually associated with a cheerful dog who is happy to see us again .
+• The lively and wagging tail, with its wavy and fluid movement, is the easiest to recognize; in fact, it is usually associated with a cheerful dog, happy to see us again .

-• We recognize an anxious or insecure dog by a slow and rigid tail movement , or it can be a sign of potential aggression on the way.
+• We can recognize an anxious or insecure dog by a slow and stiff tail movement , or it can be a sign of potential incoming aggression .

-• A symptom of real aggression, or vigilance , is instead a very straight tail raised upwards, when we recognize it it is good to be on alert.
+• A symptom of true aggression, or of vigilance , is instead a tail held straight and raised upwards.
+When we recognise it, it is best to be alert.

-• Pay attention to the short and fast wagging of the tail, it indicates that the dog is agitated or that he is about to get up to some mischief .
+• Watch out for a short, fast wagging tail, it indicates that the dog is agitated or about to get up to some mischief .

-• We recognize a calm and relaxed puppy or one in total submission to those around him by a tail tending downwards.
+• We can recognize a calm and relaxed puppy or one in total submission to whoever is near him by a tail tending downwards.

 Knowing how to interpret your dog's intentions is essential when interacting with other dogs or people to maintain control of the situation and know how to optimally manage your animal.
-This little guide will surely help you on many occasions.
+This little guide will certainly be helpful to you on many occasions.

 Reading next